What to do if Debt Collectors are harassing you

 1. Harassment and Threats

-Debt collectors are prohibited from using harassment or threats to pressure you into paying your debt.
+Debt collectors are not allowed to use harassment or threats to pressure you into paying your debt.
 This includes:

 2. Misrepresentation